-To receive a Juris Doctor degree at Seattle University School of Law, students must achieve a cumulative grade point average of 2.00 and must successfully complete at least 90 credit hours.
+To receive a Juris Doctor degree at Seattle University School of Law must successfully complete at least 90 credit hours.
 All required courses must be successfully completed.
-Required courses are:
+Students admitted in 2016 or later must achieve a cumulative grade point average of 2.30.
+Students admitted before 2016 must achieve a cumulative grade point average of 2.25.

 Criminal Law (Summer or Fall: CRIM-100, 4 credits)